 FALL FINAL Reflection

-Write a brief note to incoming students in the spring (or next fall) semester.
-Include 2-3 pieces of advice you would give them after completing a semester of college.
+of advice you would give them after completing a semester of college.
 What tips do you wish you'd been given when you started college?
 What would you like to see included in "Student Voices" in the next booklet?